clear-code/autopermission/README.md

  * `offline-app`: Allow to use offline-cache for web applications.
  * `camera`: Allow to access camera devices.
  * `microphone`: Allow to access microphone devices.
+ * `push`: Allow websites to notify users of new messages or updated content.

 Available vlaues are: